-State methamphetamine seizure data for all applicants was scored and ranked within their respective recommendation rating categories.
-At this time, because of funding availability, applicants that received "Recommended" and "Not Recommended" ratings were removed from further consideration.
+State methamphetamine seizure data for all applicants were scored and ranked within their respective recommendation rating categories.
 A methodology for scoring was established to analyze and rank the seizure data provided in each application.
-Each category is of equal value, and the data was scored based on the rate of change between each year and the most recent year's data.
-Below is a classification of each item that was scored:
+Each category is of equal value, and the data were scored based on the rate of change between each year and the most recent year's data.
+The following is a classification of each item that was scored:

-- Seizure data rates for the past three years - Seizures of precursor chemicals rate for the past three years - Seizures of finished methamphetamine rate for the past three years - Seizures of methamphetamine laboratories rate for the past three years - Laboratory dump seizures rate for the past three years - Percent change in seizure rates across three years - Percent change in seizures of precursor chemicals rates across three years - Percent change in seizures of finished methamphetamine rates across three years - Percent change in seizures of methamphetamine laboratories rates across three years - Percent change in laboratory dump seizures rates across three years
+- Seizure data rates for the past three years - Seizure rates of precursor chemicals for the past three years - Seizure rates of finished methamphetamine rate the past three years - Seizure rates of methamphetamine laboratories for the past three years - Laboratory dump seizure rates for the past three years